[Article links updated. Originally published on Feb 19, 2020]

 Standard displays and pen-to-paper processes used to be the norm, but customers can now complete processes and interact with brands through mobile and virtual setups.

-In a 2017 Bizzabo study, 86% of event marketers predicted technology would positively affect their gatherings.
+In a 2019 Bizzabo study, 90% of event marketers believe that technology can have a major positive impact on the success of their events.
 Even though the enhanced interactivity of these features can boost the customer experience, it can be overwhelming for event marketers to decide which tech will make the biggest impact.

 Technology-Enabled Engagement Trends

 With more customer engagement opportunities emerging every day, event marketers and experiential decision makers must continue to observe and invest in the technical solutions that will engage event attendees.
 By using technology, you can unlock the greater benefits of experiential marketing.
 Here are the three most engaging technological innovations to keep your eye on:

 One of the main benefits of experiential marketing is right in its name: experience.
 Brands can captivate their audiences with a stimulating display or product interaction using augmented reality, or AR.
 AR layers visuals on top of real-world experiences to introduce event attendees to a new kind of brand interaction.

 Organizers of the 2018 College Football Playoff used AR in an outside-the-box strategy to engage attendees.
 Smartphone users could log onto the event's app and scan brand logos placed throughout Mercedes-Benz Stadium to uncover exclusive AR content and interactive experiences from select sponsors.